 Wet-Hulled - The resulting cup from these beans are usually earthy, lower acid and full-bodied.
 A very interesting method commonly practiced in Indonesian growing areas.
 Depulping is done at the farm level, with mucilage left on the seed for a day or so, then it’s bagged and taken to a facility where the remaining parchment is removed and the beans are dried while being exposed to the elements.

-The Sanders Brothers have a 100 year heritage of providing their customers top-notch service.
-This heirloom family photo shows our great, great grandfather John Henry with his three sons Isaac, Herbert, and Nealy Sanders.
-In the early 1900s it was Model-T Fords.
-Today, it’s coffee.
-We have proudly resurrected the family business name and work to continue the legacy by sourcing and roasting the freshest coffee available.
+The Sanders Bros. have a 100 year heritage of providing top-notch service.
+This heirloom family photo shows our great, great grandfather John Henry with his three sons Isaac, Herbert, and Nealy Sanders in front of the livery that housed their customers’ Model-T Fords.